Which Of The Following Is A Cause Of The Stock Market Crash Of 1929

 The Role of Credit

 The Roaring Twenties, an era of economic boom and cultural flourish, also witnessed the stock market’s transformation into a beacon of rapid wealth accumulation.
-This surge was largely propelled by the era’s liberal credit practices, particularly the widespread use of margin buying.
+This surge was primarily propelled by the era’s liberal credit practices, particularly the widespread use of margin buying.
 Investors could now leverage borrowed funds to amplify their market positions, a strategy that magnified gains during market upswings but proved catastrophic during downturns.

 Sigmund Freud might have seen this as a societal manifestation of a more profound psychological need for instant gratification, a collective expression of the pleasure principle where immediate rewards were pursued without regard to the potential long-term pain of loss and indebtedness.